petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/feature-flags.md

 1. Click *Feature Flags* under Platform, then click *Beta*.

-1. All beta features are listed.
+1. All beta features appear.
 Toggle to enable or disable a feature.

 You can also use the search bar to find beta features, sort them using the Sort (![Sort](../../images/icon-sort2.png)) button, or filter them based on their status.